-Whether you are looking for family fun, a few days away from the hustle and bustle of the city or a romantic weekend, you will find plenty of places to visit in the Lake District.
+Whether you are looking for family fun, a few days away from the hustle and bustle of the city or a romantic weekend, you will find plenty of attractions in the Lake District.

 The Lakes has plenty to offer visitors from different parts of the world.
 Breathtaking landscapes, picnic sites and other attractions await you in the Lake District.

-Below are 10 of the best places to visit:
+Below are 10 of the best Attractions in the Lake District

 Hilltop, Beatrix Potter’s House

 This is one of the best places to visit while in the Lake District.
 The 17th century farmhouse in Sawrey was owned by children’s author, Beatrix Potter who wrote most of her books here.
 The house has been well maintained by the National Trust and still looks the same as when she lived there.

 Renowned poet, William Wordsworth used to live in this cottage from 1799 to 1808.
 It contains manuscripts and original furniture plus well-kept gardens and a museum.
 You can also visit Wordsworth’s grave nearby in St Oswald’s Church.
 Relax with tea and refreshments in the adjoining café.